echasnovski/mini.nvim/MAINTAINING.md

 - Review PR code and iterate towards making it have enough code quality.
 Use first steps of ["Typical workflow for adding change"](#typical-workflow-for-adding-change) as reference. **Note**: if what is left to do requires some overly specific project knowledge (i.e. can be done _much_ quicker if you know how, but requires non-trivial amount of reading/discovering first time), consider merging PR in a new separate branch and finish it manually (usually with preserving original commit authorship).
 - When change is of enough quality, merge it and proceed treating it as regular change.

+## Stopping support for old Neovim version

+Begin the process of stopping official support for outdated Neovim version shortly after (week or two) the release of the new stable one.
+Usually it is stopping support for Neovim 0.x (say, 0.8) shortly after the release of 0.(x+3).0 (say, 0.11.0).
+The deprecation should be done in two stages:

+- Stage 1, soft deprecation (to notify old version users about upcoming support drop):
+    - Add version of the following code snippet at the beginning of `setup()` function body in **every** module:

+    ```lua
+    -- TODO: Remove after Neovim=0.8 support is dropped
+    if vim.fn.has('nvim-0.8') == 0 then
+      vim.notify(
+        '(mini.ai) Neovim<0.9 is soft deprecated (module works but not supported).'
+          .. ' It will be deprecated after next "mini.nvim" release (module might not work).'
+          .. ' Please update your Neovim version.'
+      )
+    end
+    ```

+    - Modify CI to not test on Neovim 0.x.
+    - Update README and repo description to indicate new oldest supported Neovim version.
+    - Wait for a considerable amount of time (at least about a month) *and* a new 'mini.nvim' stable release (so that there is no actual deprecation in the stable release).

+- Stage 2, deprecation:
+    - Remove all notification snippets added in Stage 1.
+    - Adjust code that is conditioned on `vim.fn.has('nvim-0.x')`.
+    - Adjust code/comments/documentation that contains any combination of `Neovim{<,<=,=,>=,>}{0.x,0.(x+1)}` (like `Neovim<0.x`, `Neovim>=0.(x+1)`, etc.).
+    - Add entry "Stop official support of Neovim 0.x." in 'CHANGELOG.md' at the start of current development version block.

 ## Adding new config settings

 - Add code which uses new setting.